rauljvr/demorepo/consumeRestAPI/README.md

 # Demo project using Spring Boot for consuming a Rest API through a custom RestTemplate Client

-I developed a Rest API which provides an interface to be able to call the services of the fake Rest API offered by jsonplaceholder.
+I developed a Rest API which provides an interface to be able to call the services of the fake Rest API offered by https://jsonplaceholder.typicode.com.

 								WHAT IS NEEDED?